farah-maria/Faire/README.md

 I also used Lighthouse to check that I have a high score for best practices, The best practice audit highlights opportunities to improve the overall code health of a web app.

+I checked for search engine optimisation also, and had high scores for this.

+I actually ignored the other scores, as at this stage of my learning I don't actually know what they mean yet.

 *DESKTOP VERSION - LIGHTHOUSE REPORT*

 <br>